-- Disclosures are to be made to HPHRI on the HPHRI specified form. - The form is located on the intranet and internet under the Research Institute and is called Disclosure of Financial Interests Form (hyperlink name on the internet is FCOI Form). - Contact HPHRI for a copy of the form. - Contact HPHRI if there are questions about completing the form.
+- Disclosures are to be made to HPHRI on the HPHRI specified form. - The form is located on the intranet and internet under the Research Institute and is called Disclosure of Financial Interests Form. - Call HPHRI for a copy of the form. - Call HPHRI if there are questions about completing the form. - Click the Resources button at the top right of the screen to access this form.